Stop Making These Project Management Mistakes

-There are so many different aspects of a project – the collaboration between team members, deadlines, budgets, clients, risks, requirements – it is no wonder that things have a tendency to go wrong.
+There are so many aspects of a project – the collaboration between team members, deadlines, budgets, clients, risks, requirements – it is no wonder that things have a tendency to go wrong.
 However, learning from common mistakes might help prevent a project disaster.

 Here are seven of the most common project management mistakes and how you can avoid them.

 Most people are capable of managing a project if they put their mind to it, but the truth is that different people have different strengths, and some people are much better holding the reins than others.
 Having a wrong manager for a project can have disastrous results.